shihepan/shihepan.github.io/_pages/research.md

 - [Automated Grasping System Using Object Recognition and Depth Sensing](#automated-grasping-system-using-object-recognition-and-depth-sensing)

 In **graduate** school, my research focused on computational imaging and free-space optical computing.
-I worked on projects aimed at enhancing optical systems and imaging processing algorithms, such as super-resolution and road line detection.
+I worked on projects aimed at enhancing optical systems and imaging processing algorithms, for applications such as super-resolution and road line detection.
 Projects included:
 - [Super-Resolution Imaging via Co-design of Optical Encoder and Digital Decoder](#super-resolution-imaging-via-co-design-of-optical-encoder-and-digital-decoder)
 - [PhyCV-Enabled Lane Line Detection for Autonomous Driving](#phycv-enabled-lane-line-detection-for-autonomous-driving)